Stephanie Spohrer, Jane Martin and Susan Connors in a scene from The Sunflower Sisters.

 Hello Theatre and Film friends, and colleagues!
-Last month, I turned in Eclectic Theater‘s “Notice to Vacate” our current venue.
-Our lease is coming to an end October 31 and after eleven years, we will not be renewing our lease.
+Four weeks ago, I turned in Eclectic Theater‘s “Notice to Vacate” our current venue.
+Our lease is coming to an end October 31 and after eleven years, we will not be renewing or lease.
 This was not an easy decision to make.
-Eclectic Theater as well as the legacy Odd Duck Studio, have become a well used venue since it opened in 1997 during the first Seattle Fringe Festival.
+Eclectic Theater as well as the legacy Odd Duck Studio, has become a well used venue since it opened in 1997 during the first Seattle Fringe Festival.

 Thank you for the eleven years of support and look out for further notices from Eclectic Theater for our upcoming fundraising campaign and production of The Shadow Box in 2018 .